marsbroshok/mlops-labs/lab-22-tfx-pipeline/README.md

 The pipeline needs to use v1.15 of TensorFlow as the AI Platform Prediction service, which is used as a deployment target, does not yet support v2.0 of TensorFlow.

 ### Building and deploying the pipeline
-You can use **TFX CLI** to compile and deploy the pipeline to the KFP environment.
-As the pipeline uses the custom image, the first step is to build the image and push it to your project's **Container Registry**.
+The first step is to build the the custom docker image and push it to your project's **Container Registry**.
 You will use **Cloud Build** to build the image.

 1. Create the Dockerfile describing the custom image
 ```